 What we want to do with lips is to grab attention to them and make them look more prominent but only in the center.

-You can use nude lipstick and apply some of your blush on the center of your lips.
+You can use nude lipstick and apply some of your blush to the center of your lips.